 - 1 teaspoon sugar

 Heat the oven to 425°F. Line a baking sheet with Silpat (or lightly grease).
 Combined the homemade baking mix, nuts, fruit or berries, 3 tablespoons sugar, baking soda in medium bowl.
-Add the vanilla, eggs, and 1/3 cup milk until you’ve achieved a crumbly dough.
-Knead the dough a few times in the bowl until it forms a ball.
+Add the vanilla, eggs, and 1/3 cup milk until you’ve achieved a crumbly dough and knead the dough a few times in the bowl until it forms a ball.
 Place the dough on the baking sheet and pat into a 6 to 7-inch circle.
-Cut the circle into wedges.
+Cut the circle into 8 wedges.
 Do not separate.
 Brush the cut dough with the milk and sprinkle with sugar.
-Bake about 14 to 16 minutes or until golden brown.
+Bake the scones for about 14 to 16 minutes or until golden brown.
 Removed from the oven and carefully separate.
 Serve warm with your favorite coffee or tea.

 Notes: The dough is initially crumbly.
-When you knead it a few times, it quickly comes together.
+When you knead it a few times, it will quickly come together.
 Be careful not to overwork the dough.
 If you’re worried about the Fruit and Nut Scones over browning before they’re done, just lay a light sheet of aluminum over the top (do not wrap or seal) the last few minutes of baking.

 These are easy and oh so good for an early morning wake me up.
-I usually serve these with a side of fruit, jam, butter and a nice slice of good cheese or few slices of bacon.
+I usually serve these with a side of fruit, jam, butter and a nice slice of cheese or few slices of bacon.
 You can hardly go wrong these Fruit and Nut Scones.
 Enjoy.